dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Unix.md

 - cd into `ubuntu/18.04` instead of `ubuntu/16.04`

 ### Source Link
-Many of the repositories that need to be built use source link and it crashes on Ubuntu 18.04 due to depndency changes.
+Many of the repositories that need to be built use source link and it crashes on Ubuntu 18.04 due to dependency changes.
 To disable source link add the following to the `Directory.Build.props` file in the root of the repository.

 ``` xml